What is a trombone?

 Shires trombone bell

 The trombone bell is responsible for amplifying the sound of the instrument.
-The bell is made of a thin sheet of metal, and is typically made of brass.
+The bell is made of a thin sheet of metal, typically made up of brass.
 The bell is flared at the end, which helps to amplify the sound of the instrument.
 The size of the bell affects the sound of the instrument, and larger bells produce a darker sound.

 There are a variety of trombone bell sizes available, and some of the most common sizes are 7 inches, 7.5 inches (jazz) 8-8.5 inches (classical trombones), 9 inches, and 9.5 inches (bass trombones).
 The size of the bell you choose will depend on your personal preference and the style of music you will be playing.